IkarosKappler/plotboilerplate/README.md

 ### Changelog
+* 2019-02-20
+  * Removed the 'loadFile' entry from the GUI as it was experimental and never in use.
 * 2019-02-19
   * Added the Vertex.difference(Vertex) function.
   * Put the TouchHandler back because it is badly coded and rubbish.
 Used Touchy.js instead.